 Ask most people what wildlife they’d most like to see when visiting Scotland and we’re pretty sure many would say the puffin.
-These cute seabirds are some of the most photogenic animals we’ve ever seen, with their bright beaks and matching orange feet.
+These cute seabirds are some of the most photogenic animals we’ve ever seen.
 And, for a short time every year, we’re lucky that they call Scotland home.

 When is best to see them?